Medical & Imaging Labs

 Recent Developments

-Jan 17, 2025 - Medical Test Industry Seeks Rollback Of New Regulations
+Mar 10, 2025 - Support For Rollback Of New Regulations Increases

-• A Biden administration policy that will increase federal regulation of diagnostic medical tests could be scaled back by the Trump administration, according to Axios news service.
+- The College of American Pathologists (CAP) urged the Department of Health and Human Services (HHS) to revoke laboratory developed test (LDT) oversight regulation developed under the Biden administration.
 Regulators finalized a policy in early 2024 to treat the tests like medical devices, citing the risks to patients from potentially flawed or inaccurate tests.
-Regulatory experts see the Trump administration as likely to be sympathetic to labs' requests, in part because Health and Human Services blocked the Food and Drug Administration from regulating lab-developed tests during Trump's first term, according to Axios.
-Labs have until May 6, 2025 to comply with the first phase of the plan and set up a system to report adverse events with tests for COVID-19, cancer genes, heart disease and rare medical conditions, among other things.
+Regulatory experts see the Trump administration as likely to be sympathetic to labs' requests, in part because HHS blocked the Food and Drug Administration from regulating LDTs during Trump's first term, according to Axios news service.
+The CAP wants HHS to terminate the regulation in light of an executive order from President Donald Trump that calls for federal agencies to “alleviate unnecessary regulatory burdens.”
+Labs have until May 6, 2025, to comply with the first phase of the plan and set up a system to report adverse events with tests for COVID-19, cancer genes, heart disease and rare medical conditions, among other things.

 Get A Demo